LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

-Our goal is to ensure that he has such a great referral experience on LinkedIn and make a meaningful connection with his reference.
+Our goal is to ensure that he has a great referral experience on LinkedIn and make a meaningful connection with his reference.

 Great!
 Let’s get the start for his ask for referral experience.
 Find a position!

 The first step for Julian is to find a position he wants to apply for.
-He wants to see if there is any open product design position at LinkedIn, so he began to search for a LinkedIn product design position.
+He wants to see if there is any open product design position on LinkedIn, so he began to search for a LinkedIn product design position.
 After he found the position matched his experience, he decided to find a reference who can speak his skill.

 The new referral features allow users to filter the best person who works in the same industry and has similar skills.
-This design allows users to get more chances to get a referral, also potentially build a meaningful connection with their reference.
+This design allows users to get more chances to get a referral, and also potentially build a meaningful connection with their reference.